 German torpedo boats s 100.
-A.b.
-Shirokorad Black Sea Fleet in three wars and three revolutions.
+A.b. wide-ranging Black Sea fleet in three wars and three revolutions.
 The day that changed everything

-Torpedo boats are fast small-sized and fast ships, whose main weapons are self-propelled warheads - torpedoes.
+Torpedo boats are fast, small-sized and fast vessels, whose main armament is self-propelled combat projectiles - torpedoes.

-The progenitors of boats with torpedoes on board were the Russian mine ships Chesma and Sinop.
+The ancestors of boats with torpedoes on board were the Russian mine ships “Chesma” and “Sinop”.
 Combat experience in military conflicts from 1878 to 1905 revealed a number of shortcomings.
-The desire to correct the disadvantages of boats has led to two directions in the development of ships:
+The desire to correct the disadvantages of boats led to two directions in the development of ships:

 1. Dimensions and displacement have been increased.
 This was done in order to equip the boats with more powerful torpedoes, strengthen artillery, and increase seaworthiness.

-2. The ships were small in size, their design was lighter, so maneuverability and speed became an advantage and the main characteristics.
+2. The ships were small-sized, their design was lighter, so maneuverability and speed became an advantage and the main characteristics.

 The first direction gave birth to such types of ships as.
 The second direction led to the appearance of the first torpedo boats.